KatarzynaDworak/excursion-management-system-fetch-and-api/README.md

 <br />

 ### Thanks
-To my Mentor - devmentor.pl – for creating the task and for the code review.
+To my Mentor - [devmentor.pl](https://devmentor.pl/) – for creating the task and for the code review.

+If you have any questions feel free to get in touch with me (contact in the [profile readme](https://github.com/katarzynadworak)).